colebob9/spigotbuilder/README.md

 A simple batch / shell script to make a build of Spigot in the easiest way possible!

+**Only run spigotbuilder in its own directory (folder)!
+If you do not do this, the script may delete something unintentionally! (and may also make a lot of files where you put it.**

 Simply run _start.bat_ to start the building process.
 It will automatically make a build of Spigot for you.
 (Do not run any other file.)

 Features: